• Skip to primary navigation

 • About

-However the batteries will still start to slowly lose power as time passes even with this circuit.
+But still battery will lose power slowly with time even with this circuit.

 The Circuits Goal: